 Audio block with all components replaced

-This article was prepared for you by Manuel Loto, Electronics Technician, native of the city of Praia, capital of the Cape Verde Islands, West Africa.
+This article was prepared for you by Manuel Loto, native of the city of Praia, capital of the Cape Verde Islands, West Africa.
 Electronics Technician with more than 30 years of experience.
 Worked with FM and AM transmitters, communications equipment and air navigation.
 Specializing in Digital Electronics and he also restore old, vintage, transistorized radios, valve radios and power amplifiers.

 Please give a support by clicking on the social buttons below.
 Your feedback on the post is welcome.
 Please leave it in the comments.